-Households owning Roth IRAs typically owned one Roth IRA account, with a median balance of \$20,000 (Figure A17).
+Households owning Roth IRAs typically owned one Roth IRA, with a median balance of \$20,000 (Figure A17).
 Households with Roth IRAs that were funded by conversions from traditional IRAs typically had greater IRA assets, including Roth IRA assets, than households whose Roth IRAs were not funded by conversions from traditional IRAs (Figure A18).
-12 Nineteen percent of Roth IRA-owning households initially opened their Roth IRAs in 1998, the first year they were offered and the only year in which taxes on conversions could be spread over four years (Figure A17).
-13 Another 20 percent opened their Roth IRAs between 1999 and 2001, and the remaining 61 percent opened their first Roth IRAs in 2002 or later.
-4 Forty-five percent of households owning Roth IRAs opened one as their first IRA.
-Roth IRA-owning households mostly held Roth IRAs at mutual fund companies, full-service brokerages, or independent financial planning firms.
+12 Fourteen percent of Roth IRA-owning households initially opened their Roth IRAs in 1998, the first year they were offered and the only year in which taxes on conversions could be spread over four years (Figure A17).13 Another 17 percent opened their Roth IRAs between 1999 and 2001, and the remaining 69 percent opened their first Roth IRAs in 2002 or later.
+14 Fortyseven percent of households owning Roth IRAs opened one as their first IRA.
+Roth IRA-owning households mostly held Roth IRAs at full-service brokerages, banks or savings institutions, or independent financial planning firms.